Legal Claim Assistant

 Another myth is that hiring a firm means you will end up in a long court battle.
 Most auto accident claims resolve through negotiation.
 A firm prepares as if trial is possible, but the goal is to position your case strongly enough that a fair settlement is the more logical outcome for the insurer.

 People also sometimes believe that if they have good insurance, they do not need legal help.
 Your own carrier or auto insurance company may provide coverage, but it still operates as a business and will manage risk.
-A firm ensures that all available coverages, including uninsured or underinsured motorist policies, are fully explored, and that you are not left with uncovered losses.
+A firm ensures that all available coverages, including uninsured or underinsured motorist coverage, health insurance, and personal injury protection, are fully explored, and that you are not left with uncovered losses.

 Steps to Take After a Car Collision While Preparing Your Case